FCollaPi/p2-datasci4health/README.md

 #### Regression Model
 At this point, we were already convinced the model was a total failure, and the R2 results for the `Linear Regression` did not led us otherwise.

+The `prognostic` target value used is calculated by subtracting the deathdate and the last encounter start date and scaling the result to days of each patient that has a registered death date, and -1 otherwise.

-The values in the following table consider the prognostic in days:
+The values in the following table consider the prognostic in days, for the reason explained above.

 |          Model       |          MSE           |      RMSE     |      MAE      |   R2  |
 | :------------------: | :--------------------: | :-----------: | :-----------: | :---: |